-Notice is hereby given that the Annual Meeting of Stockholders of RPM International Inc. will be held at the Holiday Inn located at Interstate 71 and Route 82 East, Strongsville, Ohio, on Thursday, October 6, 2016, at 2:00 p.m., Eastern Daylight Time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of RPM International Inc. will be on Thursday, October 8, 2020, at 2:00 p.m., Eastern Daylight Time, for the following purposes:

-- (1) To elect four Directors in Class I for a three-year term ending in 2019; - (2) To hold a non-binding, advisory vote to approve the Company's executive compensation; - (3) To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2017; and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) To elect four Directors to serve in Class III of the Board; - (2) To hold a non-binding, advisory vote to approve the Company's executive compensation; - (3) To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending May 31, 2021; and - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.